Frequently Asked Questions

 - Like the Title XIX recipient, the healthy spouse is also entitled to an irrevocable pre-paid funeral contract of $10,000 and burial plot, all term, group, and retiree life insurance policies (provided they have no cash value).

 * Subject to certain restrictions

 The initial consultation fee is $150.
-Pricing ranges from $2,500 to $5,750, depending on the circumstances.
-Factors that go into determining the fee include: whether you are single or married, whether it is a homecare application or nursing home long term care, how complex the case might be, and how many accounts are in the look back period.
+Pricing ranges from $2,750 to $6,500, depending on the circumstances.
+Factors that go into determining the fee include: whether you are single or married, whether it is a homecare application or nursing home long term care, how complex the case might be, and how many accounts are in the lookback period.
 Homecare applications look at all transactions of $1,000 or more compared to $5,000 or more for nursing home applications.
 Since homecare applications are more time consuming to review and prepare, it is reflected in Michelle’s pricing.